Frequently asked questions

-I have a child in nappies and we produce a lot of waste for landfill.
+I have a child in nappies and we produce a lot of waste.
 How will I manage with the reduced frequency of the green wheeled bin?

 We encourage all parents to use reusable nappies on their babies and toddlers, as it is a much more sustainable way to manage their waste.
 Gloucestershire County Council is offering all parents with children in nappies a £30 discount when you spend £50 or over on reusable nappies.
 Reusable nappies can save parents up to £600 on the first child, and much more by the using the nappies again on subsequent children.

 More information on reusable nappies can be found at Recycle for Gloucestershire, including details and an application form for the offer.
 Did you know that over 86,000 disposable nappies are thrown away in Gloucestershire every day?
 And in the UK, it's over 7 million!